vrestivo/popmovies_public/README.md

 # popmovies_public

 This app is a project for the Developing Android Apps course of Udacity's Android Developer Nanodegree program.
-It retrieves movies from the [TMDB](https://www.themoviedb.org/?language=en) - a community-built movie database and displays them to the user.
+The app was written from scratch for the exception of third party libraries.
+It retrieves movies from the [TMDB](https://www.themoviedb.org/?language=en), a community-built movie database and displays them to the user.
 The movie data is queried using TMDB's JSON API over HTTP protocol, then downloaded and stored in the local SQLite database.

 Key Features:
 1) Implementation of SyncAdapter to facilitate updates off UI thread
-2) Implementation of ContentProvider for data management operations and interfacing with local SQLite database
+2) Custom ContentProvider for data management operations and interfacing with local SQLite database
 3) Aggressive data pre-fetching
-4) Custom image download and local storage mechanism (mostly for learning purposes)
+4) Custom image download and local storage mechanism, in order alleviate dependence on network connection availability
 5) Flexible Fragment-based UI design
-6) Custom swipe dismissible Fragment for Tablet detail pane
+6) Custom swipe dismissible detail pane for tablet layout
-7) Expandable reviws list with expansion and scroll state retention
+7) Expandable reviews list with expansion and scroll state retention
 8) UI optimization for multiple screens (phones/tablets)
 9) Animated UI transitions
 10) Ability to add movies to your local favorites collection

 ## Try it yourself